-You’re driving home late at night and notice that you’re nodding off at the wheel and momentarily, for a split second, you close your eyes and notice the car veering over to the other side of the road.
+You’re driving home late at night and notice that you’re nodding off at the wheel and momentarily, for a split second, you close your eyes and notice the car veering over to the other side of the road, almost causing an accident.
 You wake up with a start and pull over into the service station.
 You know you’re very tired but you really want to get home.
 What should you do?

 You have 3 choices:

-- The optimal choice: take a 20-minute break, have a nap or meditate to rejuvenate your mental faculties.
+- The optimal choice: for example take a 20-minute break, have a nap or meditate to rejuvenate your mental faculties.

 - The suboptimal choice: grab an espresso or a Red Bull from the service station